 Yogurt Panna Cotta With Berry Sauce

 Photo by Tom McCorkle for The Washington Post

-Storage Notes: Panna cotta will keep, refrigerated, for up to 3 days.
-If making more than 1 day ahead, loosely cover the tops of the panna cotta; and keep in mind the texture of the dessert will stiffen slightly over time.
+The panna cotta will keep, refrigerated, for up to 3 days.
 The berry sauce can be made up to 4 days ahead and stored in an airtight container.
 Bring it to room temperature or warm slightly before serving over the panna cotta.

+Yogurt Panna Cotta With Berry Sauce